catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 * Consider whether the column could benefit from any of the standard transforms in :mod:`pudl.transform.classes` or :mod:`pudl.transform.ferc1`.
 If so, add them to :py:const:`pudl.transform.params.ferc1.TRANSFORM_PARAMS`.
-Make sure that the function you've added to ``TRANSFORM_PARAMS`` is getting called in one of the high-level transform functions in :class:`pudl.transform.ferc1.Ferc1AbstractTableTransformer` (``process_xbrl``, ``process_dbf``, ``transform_start``, ``transform_main``) and/or any table-specific overrides in the relevant table transformer class.
+Make sure that the parameter you've added to ``TRANSFORM_PARAMS`` cooresponds to a method that gets called in one of the high-level transform functions in :class:`pudl.transform.ferc1.Ferc1AbstractTableTransformer` (``process_xbrl``, ``process_dbf``, ``transform_start``, ``transform_main``) and/or any table-specific overrides in the relevant table transformer class.